 Disadvantages of a garden leave clause

 The key disadvantage is that the employer needs to continue to provide all contractual pay and benefits during the period of garden leave.
 The employer can expressly exclude the obligation to provide benefits in the employment contract.

-Employees often acquire confidential information and knowledge of sensitive business interests.
+Employees often acquire confidential information such as trade secrets and knowledge of sensitive business interests.
 These include the identity of key clients and their requirements, pricing and profitability, supplier details, and future strategic and marketing information.
 It can be tempting for employees to use information acquired through their employment after their employment has terminated, either in business for themselves or to further the interests of their new employer who may be a competitor.